 Carbon emissions could be drastically reduced by using solar LED lighting.
 Numerous case studies have shown how solar LED lighting can lower carbon emissions across a range of industries, including:

-- Replacing traditional street lights with solar LED lighting systems can lead to significant energy savings and reduced carbon emissions.
+- Replacing traditional street lights with LED lighting systems with solar panel installation can lead to significant energy savings and reduced carbon emissions.

 - Commercial buildings consume electricity at vast levels, and for that reason using solar LED lighting systems is beneficial for saving both energy and the environment.